Frequently Asked Questions (FAQs)

 The confirmation refers to the “individual duration of study pursuant to certificate of enrollment”.
 This means that if you studied during the official “covid semesters” (SS 20, WS 20/21, SS 21 and WS 21/22), these semesters are mentioned as such in your certificate of enrollment and count as zero.
 You need to submit your certificate of enrollment together with the confirmation at the Immigrations Office.
 Hence, the officers there will deduct the covid semesters from your duration of studies.

-If you cannot access the confirmation in Campo it is due to the fact that you did not acquire enough credits in relation to your duration of studies.
-If this is true for you, please contact our General Study Advisory Service and ask for an individual assessment of your case.
+If you cannot access the confirmation in Campo it is due to the fact that you did not acquire enough credits in relation to your duration of studies, meaning that you are not studying actively and succesfully (enough).
+If this is true for you, please contact our General Study Advisory Service and ask for an individual letter.

 You can find an overview of all English-taught programs at FAU here.
 This database contains all study programs taught at all German universities.